 Case Management shall be on a cost reimbursement basis.
-The total dollar amount for Manager Trainee not to exceed \$ 34,005.
+The total dollar amount for the Case Manager Trainee is not to exceed \$ 34,005.

 STANDARDS OF CARE

 Case Manager must comply with the Case Management Standards of Care for Homeless Services (Exhibit F) and Standards of Care related to transitional housing (Exhibit G).